AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/ad-network-integrations/send-a-list-to-an-ad-network.md

    >
    >If you ever need to check, you can see the destination audience that a list is being synced to via the Status tab.

-1. Choose your desired Push Type and click **Update**.
+1. Choose your desired Push Type and click **[!UICONTROL Update]**.

    ![](assets/send-a-list-to-an-ad-network-4.png)

    >[!NOTE]
    >
    >If you select "Enable continuous audience sync," Marketo keeps the list up-to-date in the chosen Ad Network as the list changes in your Marketo instance.
-We both add **and** remove people from the audience if they’re added to/removed from the static list.
+We both add _and_ remove people from the audience if they're added to/removed from the static list.

 1. And that's it!
-Click **OK** to exit.
+Click **[!UICONTROL OK]** to exit.

    ![](assets/send-a-list-to-an-ad-network-5.png)